 NASDAQ requires that a majority of the board of directors of a listed company be "independent."
 NASDAQ's rules provide that an independent director is a person other than an officer or employee of the Company or its subsidiaries or any other individual having a relationship that, in the opinion of the Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 The Board has determined that each of Ms. Malson, Mr. Bob Martin, Mr. Saunders, Mr. Schofman, Mr. Shein and Mr. Haworth is "independent" as defined under applicable SEC and NASDAQ rules.
-Mr. Bob L. Martin was appointed our Lead Independent Director in August 2012 and has since served as our Lead Independent Director.
+Mr. Bob L. Martin was appointed our Lead Independent Director.